trezzuri/erpnext-docs/docs/en/using-erpnext/collaborating-around-forms.md

 **In ERPNExt, every form comes with certain tools embedded in the system which allows you to collaborate with other users within your account to have quick and transparent operations.**

-Following are the tools in each document using which you can collaborate with other Users in your ERPNext account.
+Following are the tools in each document using which you can collaborate with other Users in your SOMA account.

 ### Assigned to